Perhaps, aside from birthdays, children appreciate Christmas the most. They get to receive gifts, and the food is just

 WHEN IS THE RIGHT TIME TO TEACH THE KIDS ABOUT BANK SAVINGS?

 In our family, I guess now is the right time.
 For the longest time, the boys go to school with baon already tucked inside their bags.
 They don’t need money.
 Last school year though until today, we give them school allowance on certain days which they need to budget.
-They also each have a jar where they would put lose change from their school allowance.
+They also each have a jar where they would put loose change from their school allowance.
 I just want to know if they would put something in it.

 Last school year they didn’t.

 But this year, I see changes.
 They would drop coins into the jar.
 Then I would see paper bills.
 And just before Christmas, their jars are almost half full.
 Indeed now is the right time.

 I would want my boys to grow up with the proper perspective on good financial habits, saving their money included.
 But I do not want to rush them and talk seriously about it.

 Why?
 Because it was only last school year that they were given money as baon and I would want them to feel how to handle their own money.
 I remember Firstborn would buy ice cream instead of sandwich or rice meals at school.
 From his Christmas and birthday money, he would again buy ice cream.
 And I let him eat all the ice cream he could until such time comes he is tired of buying and eating them.